rkapl123/DBAddin/docs/DBSheets.md

 ### Background

 Prerequisites for understanding this documentation and using DBSheets is a basic proficiency with SQL and database design.
-Good books on this topic are "The Practical SQL Handbook: Using Structured Query Language (3rd Edition)" and its successor "The Practical SQL Handbook: Using SQL Variants (4th Edition)", available free online courses are:
+Good books on this topic are "The Practical SQL Handbook: Using Structured Query Language (3rd Edition)" and its successor "The Practical SQL Handbook: Using SQL Variants (4th Edition)", available free on-line courses are:

 *   [http://www.sql-und-xml.de/sql-tutorial/](http://www.sql-und-xml.de/sql-tutorial/) (German)
 *   [http://www.w3schools.com/sql/default.asp](http://www.w3schools.com/sql/default.asp) (English)